Forest for Every Classroom

 What is a Forest For Every Classroom?

 A Forest For Every Classroom (FFEC) is a place-based service learning program led by educators both within their schools and beyond.
 It enables K-12 teachers to transform traditional classroom teaching into highly effective and exciting learning opportunities in the outdoors, using the local community and environment as a starting point to teach curricular content in language arts, math, social studies, science and other subjects.
-The FFEC program emphasizes hands-on real world learning experiences.
+The FFEC program emphasizes hands-on, real world learning experiences.

-Through a FREE two-day workshop in the beautiful north Georgia mountains, teachers develop curriculum that increases student literacy skills and fosters student understanding of lands in their communities.
-Curricula integrate hands-on study of the natural and cultural resources, addressing concepts in ecology, sense of place, land management and stewardship, and civics.
+Through a FREE workshop in the beautiful north Georgia mountains, teachers develop curriculum that increases student literacy skills and fosters student understanding of lands in their communities.
+Curricula integrate hands-on study of natural and cultural resources, addressing concepts in ecology, sense of place, land management and stewardship, and civics.

 Forest For Every Classroom Educator Workshop